HelmholtzAI-Consultants-Munich/ArtsyML/README.md

 [add a GIF here] e.g. [Alt Text](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)

 ## Installation:
 The code has been implemented using **Python 3.7**.
-To install the necessary packages for this framework run:
+To install the necessary packages for this framework with conda run:
 ```
-pip install -r requirements.txt
+conda env create -f environment.yaml
 ```

 ## How to run?